enoch3712/ExtractThinker/docs/core-concepts/classification/index.md

 - **HIGHER_ORDER**: Uses the result with highest confidence
 - **CONSENSUS_WITH_THRESHOLD**: Requires consensus and minimum confidence

-## Common Challenges

-1. **Large Context Windows**: More classifications mean larger contexts
-2. **Similar Documents**: Distinguishing between similar document types
-3. **Confidence Levels**: Ensuring high confidence in classifications
-4. **Scalability**: Handling growing number of document types

-## Best Practices

-- Start with basic classification for simple cases
-- Use MoM for critical classifications
-- Implement tree-based approach for similar documents
-- Consider vision classification for complex layouts
-- Set appropriate confidence thresholds
-- Monitor and log classification results

 For detailed implementation of each technique, visit their respective pages.